apiato/documentation/docs/components/optional-components/repository/criterias.md

   - task
 ---

-This feature is provided by the [L5 Repositories](https://github.com/andersao/l5-repository) package.
+> To prevent overlap with the L5 Repository documentation, this page
+> exclusively delves into Apiato distinct features and configurations,
+> offering only a limited set of examples.
+> To learn more about Criterias and the L5 Repository package,
+> please refer to its [documentation](https://github.com/andersao/l5-repository).

-Criterias are classes that hold and apply query condition when retrieving data from the database through a Repository.
+Criterias are specialized classes designed to encapsulate and apply query conditions when fetching data from a database using a [Repository](repositories.md).
-Without using a Criteria class, you can add your query conditions to a Repository or to a Model as scope, but with Criterias, your query conditions can be shared across multiple Models and Repositories.
+Unlike adding query conditions directly to a Repository or as a scope within a Model, Criterias offer distinct advantages.

+With Criterias, you can define query conditions in a reusable and shareable way.
+This means
+that a single query condition can be defined once and then utilized across multiple Models and Repositories in your application.
-It allows you to define the query condition once and use it anywhere in the App.
+This approach offers the flexibility to create query conditions once and apply them consistently anywhere in your application, enhancing code reusability and maintainability.

 ## Rules